jenny011/cca-project12/README.md

 8. Fill in env.sh
 9. `./setup1.sh` only once

+Procedure for running experiment
-2. `./deploy1.sh`: deploy the cluster, the cluster should be running if no errors.
+1. `./deploy1.sh`: deploy the cluster, the cluster should be running if no errors.
-3. ssh into client-agent and client-measure
+2. ssh into client-agent and client-measure
-4. `./run1.sh <benchmark number>`: setup benchmark
+3. `./run1.sh <benchmark number>`: setup benchmark
-5. `./kill.sh <benchmark number>`: teardown benchmark
+4. `./kill.sh <benchmark number>`: teardown benchmark
-6. `./delete_cluster.sh`: delete the cluster, MUST do if finished using cluster
+5. `./delete_cluster.sh`: delete the cluster, MUST do if finished using cluster